 A major disadvantage of employing an individual rather than using a housecleaning service is the added legal responsibilities associated with being an employer.

-Verification of Citizenship and Work Eligibility
+Verification of Identity and Work Eligibility

 Federal Taxes